sendwithus/competencies/roles/engineering-developer.md

 Docker
 Kubernetes
 Long term coding
-Configuration Management - Chef
-Configuration Management - Terraform
 Customer Empathy
 Asana
 Google Drive:2
 Slack:2
+1 of Configuration Management
+1 of Language
+1 of IDE
 </skills>

 ### You should have most of the following